A Boy's Mysterious Illness Leads His Family On A Diagnostic Odyssey

 "It was actually by chance that he got diagnosed," she says.

-Alex's DNA had been sequenced and analyzed back in 2012 by a nonprofit institute in Phoenix called the Translational Genomics Research Institute, or TGen.
+Alex's DNA had been sequenced and analyzed in 2012 by a nonprofit institute in Phoenix called the Translational Genomics Research Institute, or TGen.
 Scientists at that time couldn't pin down a cause, but they kept his DNA data on file.

 Then in September of last year, scientist Keri Ramsey at TGen says her boss asked her to reanalyze one patient's DNA in preparation for an appointment.
 But his request had a typo.